 Winterfest at Great America (11/29 - 12/31): California's Great America in Sunnyvale is the home to one of the largest winter festivals in the SF Bay Area.
 With loads of rides for kids of all ages, giant toy soldiers, and featuring over 7 million LED lights, this event is sure to amaze everyone in your family.
 This event starts at 5 pm and ends at 10 pm.

 Alameda Lantern Light Festival (11/28 - 1/26): This is one of a kind SF Bay Area Christmas event is located at the Alameda County Fairgrounds and focuses on the traditional Chinese lantern festival but is updated for today's time.
 Each huge lantern takes over 4 weeks to build with a team of at least 7 people.
 Each lantern are handmade from cloth and look like 3-D stained glass pieces of art.
 This is definitely a must see if you are in the East Bay.

-Los Gatos Fantasy of Lights (TBD): The annual Fantasy of Lights gives you the chance to walk through a park full of music, food trucks, photo booths, and of course Santa Claus!
-Both nights of this event start at 4 pm and run until 9 pm.
+Los Gatos Fantasy of Lights (12/7 - 12/30): The annual Fantasy of Lights gives you the chance to walk through a park full of music, food trucks, photo booths, and of course Santa Claus!
+Both nights of this event starts at 6 pm and runs until 10 pm.
 Everyone attending this event must buy a ticket including kids of any age.